dotnet/docs/docs/fsharp/introduction-to-functional-programming/index.md

 Finally, one of the most fundamental concepts of typed functional programming is immutability.
 In F#, all values are immutable by default.
 That means they cannot be mutated in-place unless you explicitly mark them as mutable.

 In practice, working with immutable values means that you change your approach to programming from, "I need to change something", to "I need to produce a new value".
-If there is one thing to reduce functional programming down to, it is that your code is all about calling functions to produce values to work with.

 For example, adding 1 to a value means producing a new value, not mutating the existing one: